 This was a region of loosely connected city-states, which were under Theban leadership, but the Thebans often had difficulty controlling these smaller cities.

-However, the formation of the Boeotian League in the early 4th century BCE, which provided military and economic support to Thebes.
+However, the formation of the Boeotian League in the early 4th century BCE, had provided military and economic support to Thebes.

 By the mid-4th century BCE, Thebes found itself at odds with both Athens and Sparta, which led to its involvement in the Corinthian War (395-387 BCE).